julianna-langston/chartjs2music/README.md

 * Axes options: `title`, `min`, `max`, `type="linear"`, `type="logarithmic"`.
 * Chart title
 * Most data structures (not including `parsing` or non-standard axes identifiers)
+* Dataset visibility (when you show/hide a category from the legend)

 Note that visual-specific chart features are ignored.
 This includes things like color, padding, line thickness, etc.